Strongly Sublinear Algorithms for Testing Pattern Freeness: High-level description of the basic algorithm for testing freeness of a pattern of size 4

-By a similar averaging argument to that made in Case 2, it follows that there is a dense box $B_1$ for which (a) there are dense boxes $B_2,B_3$ forming a copy $D'$ of $D$ with $B_1$, and a dense box $B$ such that the configuration formed by $D',B$ is a copy of $\cC$, and (b) there are $\Omega(n/m) = \Omega(\sqrt{n})$ $\phi$-legged $(3,2,1)$-appearances in $D'$, where $\phi$ is consistent with the leg mapping that is induced by the configuration $\cC$.
-Hence the test is conceptually similar to the simpler Case 3 above - we test each of the $O(m)$ components $D$ for $(3,2,1)$-freeness, and then with the existence of the corresponding box $B$ we find a $\pi$-appearance.
+By a similar averaging argument to that made in Case 2, it follows that there is a dense box~$B_1$ for which (a) there are dense boxes $B_2,B_3$ forming a copy $D'$ of $D$ with $B_1$, and a dense box~$B$ such that the configuration formed by $D',B$ is a copy of $\cC$, and (b) there are $\Omega_{\eps}(n/m) = \Omega_{\eps}(\sqrt{n})$ $\phi$-legged $(3,2,1)$-appearances in $D'$, where $\phi$ is consistent with the leg mapping that is induced by the configuration $\cC$.
+This implies a conceptually similar test to that of the simpler Case 3 above - we test each of the $O(m)$ components $D$ for $(3,2,1)$-freeness, and then with the existence of the corresponding box $B$ we find a $\pi$-appearance.
 However, this is not perfectly accurate: the algorithm for finding $\nu=(3,2,1)$ in $D'$, although efficient, might find a $(3,2,1)$-appearance where the $3$ legs appear in $B_1$ or in $B_1 \cup B_2$.
 But this does not extend with $B$ to form a $\pi$-appearance, as the leg mapping is not consistent with the one that is induced by $\cC$.
 Namely, unlike before, we do not only need to find a $\nu$-appearance in $D$ but rather a $\phi$-legged $\nu$-appearance with respect to a fixed mapping $\phi$ (that in this case maps each leg to a different box in the component $D'$).

 There are several ways to cope with this extra restriction.
-For the current description of a basic $\tilde{O}(\sqrt{n})$ algorithm, an analog to Remark \ref{rem:r1} holds here too - namely, it is enough to sample a constant number of copies of the component $D$ and do the test for $\phi$-legged $\nu$-appearance in each.
-But, since each copy $D'$ is of length $O(\sqrt{n})$ we can afford to query all indices in the domain of $D'$.
-For the more general algorithm, we do test $\phi$-legged $\nu$-freeness of each $\nu \in \mathcal S_3$ in all components $D$ with at most $3$ boxes using the procedure $\mathsf{AlgTest}_{\pi}(\nu,\phi,D, m,\eps)$ that will be described in Section \ref{sec:generalizedtesting}.
-We note that the same argument holds for every $\pi \in \mathcal S_4$ and when most $\pi$-appearances are in configurations where exactly $3$ legs are in one component.
+For the current description of a basic $\tilde{O}(\sqrt{n})$ algorithm, it is enough to sample a constant number of copies of the component $D$ and do the test for $\phi$-legged $\nu$-appearance in each.
+But, since each copy $D'$ is of size $O(\sqrt{n})$ we can afford to query all indices in the domain of $D'$.

+To resolve the problem in the general setting, we need to efficiently detect $\phi$-legged $\nu$-appearances in multi-boxed components.
+This, however, we currently do not know how to do.
+Instead, we design a test that either finds a $\phi$-legged $\nu$-appearance, or finds the original $\pi$-appearance.
+This is done using the algorithm $\mathsf{AlgTest}_{\pi}(\nu,\phi,D, m,\eps)$ that will be described in~\cref{sec:generalizedtesting}.